Mike Huckabee: Early life

 Huckabee was born on August 24, 1955, in Hope, Arkansas, the son of Dorsey Wiles Huckabee (1923–1996) and his wife Mae (Elder) Huckabee (1925–1999), conservative Southern Democrats.
 Huckabee is of English, German, and Scots-Irish ancestry, with roots in America dating to the Colonial Era.
 He has cited his working-class upbringing as the reason for his political views; his father worked as a fireman and mechanic, and his mother worked as a clerk at a gas company.

 His first job, when he was 14, was at a radio station, where he read the news and weather.
-He was elected governor of Arkansas by his chapter of the American Legion-sponsored Boys State program in 1972.
-He was student council vice president at Hope High School during the 1971–1972 school year.
-He was student council president at Hope High School during the 1972–1973 school year.
+He was elected governor of Arkansas by his chapter of the American Legion–sponsored Boys State program in 1972.
+He was student council vice president at Hope High School during the 1971–1972 school year, then was student council president during the 1972–1973 school year.
 He has one sister, Pat Harris, a middle school teacher.
 He entered the ministry in 1972 at Garrett Memorial Baptist Church in Hope.

 Huckabee married Janet McCain on May 25, 1974.
 He graduated from Ouachita Baptist University on May 8, 1978, completing his bachelor's degree in religion before attending Southwestern Baptist Theological Seminary in Fort Worth, Texas.
 He dropped out of the seminary after one year in order to take a job in Christian broadcasting.